bulletmark/edir/README.md

     `$EDITOR` variable and runs your preferred editor like `edir` does but `edir` has been given a generic name to make this more apparent.

+24. `vidir` returns status code 0 if all files successful, or 1 if any error. `edir` returns 0 if all files successful, 1 if some had error, or 2 if all had error.

-24. `edir` is very strict about the format of the lines you edit and immediately exits with an error message (before changing anything) if you format one of the lines incorrectly.
+25. `edir` is very strict about the format of the lines you edit and immediately exits with an error message (before changing anything) if you format one of the lines incorrectly.
 All lines in the edited
     list: